Bnei Menashe: Influence of revivalism

 In a 2004 study Weil says, "although there is no documentary evidence linking the tribal peoples in northeast India with the myth of the lost Israelites, it appears likely that, as with revivalism, the concept was introduced by the missionaries as part of their general millenarian leanings."
 In the 19th and 20th centuries, Christian missionaries "discovered" lost tribes in far-flung places; their enthusiasm for identifying such peoples as part of the Israelite tribes was related to the desire to speed up the messianic era and bring on the Redemption.
 Based on his experience in China, for example, Scottish missionary Rev. T.F.
-Torrance wrote China’s Ancient Israelites (1937), expounding a theory that the Qiang people were Lost Israelites.
+Torrance wrote China’s Ancient Israelites (1937), expounding a theory that the Qiang people were lost Israelites.
 This theory has not been supported by any more rigorous studies.

 Some of the Mizo-Kuki-Chin say they have an oral tradition that the tribe traveled through Persia, Afghanistan, Tibet, China and on to India, where it eventually settled in the northeastern states of Manipur and Mizoram.

 According to Tongkhohao Aviel Hangshing, leader of the Bnei Menashe in Imphal, the capital of Manipur, when the Bible was translated into local languages in the 1970s, the people began to study it themselves.
 Hangshing said, "And we found that the stories, the customs and practices of the Israeli people were very similar to ours.
 So we thought that we must be one of the lost tribes."
 After making contact with Israelis, they began to study normative Judaism and established several synagogues.
 Hundreds of Mizo-Kuki-Chin emigrated to Israel.
 They were required to formally convert to be accepted as Jews, because their history was not documented.
 Also, given their long migration and intermarriage, they had lost the required maternal ancestry of Jews, by which they might be considered as born Jews.

 Work of aliyah groups, Amishav and Shavei Israel

-In the late 20th century, the Israeli Rabbi Eliyahu Avichail founded Amishav (Hebrew for "My People Returns"), an organisation dedicated to locating descendants of the lost tribes of Israel and assisting aliyah.
-In 1983 he first learned of the Messianic/Jewish group in northeastern India, after meeting Zaithanchhungi, an insurance saleswoman and former teacher who came from the area.
+In the late 20th century, the Israeli Rabbi Eliyahu Avichail founded Amishav (Hebrew for "My People Returns"), an organisation dedicated to locating descendants of the lost tribes of Israel and assisting them in aliyah.
+In 1983, he first learned of the Messianic/Jewish group in northeastern India, after meeting Zaithanchhungi, an insurance saleswoman and former teacher who came from the area.
 She had traveled to Israel in 1981 to present papers at seminars about her people's connection to Judaism.

 During the 1980s, Avichail traveled to northeast India several times to investigate the people's claims.
 He helped the people do research and collect historic documentation.
 The people were observed to have some practices similar to Judaism: